top of page

 When to plant potatoes:

 It's easy to get excited in Spring and want to plant your potatoes as soon the temperatures begin to warm, but go plant some spinach and wait a bit longer.
-Planting your potatoes too early or into cool, wet soil, will delay emergence and could cause your tubers to rot.
-Soil temperatures should be 50*F or higher, a good general rule is to wait until the dandelions start to bloom
+Planting your potatoes too early or into cool, wet soil, will delay emergence and could cause your seed tubers to rot.
+Soil temperatures should be 55*F or higher.
+Or Daytime + nighttime average temps are consistently 50-60 degrees.

 A late frost will not hurt the potatoes whose sprouts have not emerged but leaves are frost tender so if a frost threatens, cover leaves with soil (no need remove soil later).